 This is the second course in a two-course sequence.
 This course is designed to meet the expectations of the College Board.
 According to the College Board, “The AP Psychology course is designed to introduce students to the systematic and scientific study of the behavior and mental processes of human beings and other animals.
 Students are exposed to the psychological facts, principles, and phenomena associated with each of the major subfields within psychology.
 They also learn about the ethics and methods psychologists use in their science and practice.”
 This course covers the following units: Motivation and Emotion, Developmental Psychology, Personality, Testing and Individual Differences, Abnormal Behavior, Treatment of Abnormal Behavior, and Social Psychology.
-Students will learn how to approach both the multiple-choice questions and the free-response questions on the AP Exam.
+Students will learn how to approach both the multiple-choice questions and the analytical analysis questions on the AP Exam.
 In addition, students will engage in class discussions and apply concepts learned to aspects of the real world.
 In order to maintain the integrity of AP standards, all AP course midterm and final exams must be proctored.
 Prerequisites: AP Psychology (Sem 1)

 Course Objectives: Upon completion of this course, students will be able to...